 Mindfulness is the practice of paying attention to the present moment on purpose without judgement.
 Being able to reach for mindfulness in a moment of fear or anger or discomfort will give you time to figure out how you want to handle a situation, and will show those around you—including your child—that not every response has to be a reactive one.

-For example, say you are going to the grocery store with your four-year-old.
-You want him to wear a mask and you put a mask on as well, but all around him he sees adults and even other children who are not being asked to mask up.
-In response to this perceived injustice, he starts to throw a tantrum that draws attention.
+For example, say you are at the grocery store with your four-year-old.
+He wants a treat and you’ve said no. In response to this perceived injustice, he starts to throw a tantrum that draws the attention of nearby shoppers.

 It’s understandable to feel a wave of emotion in the moment.
 Your thoughts might be consumed by the fear that other shoppers are judging you, or worry that there is something wrong with your child for behaving this way.